alexanderkozlenko/cotopaxi/doc/topics/cli-checkpoint.md

 <p />

-- `source-package`
+- `package`
-The path to a package or packages for deployment deploy to the Azure Cosmos DB account (globbing patterns are supported).
+The path to the database package or packages for deployment to the Azure Cosmos DB account (globbing patterns are supported).

 <p />

 - `rollback-package`
-The path to a package that reverts operations from the source package or packages.
+The path to a resulting database package with rollback operations.

 <p />